 Streamlining Process of Raising Home Heights

-The Town Board is doing away with a requirement that a variance be obtained to increase home foundation height and overall home height to comply with FEMA flood height guidelines (incorporated area residents should check with local village governments for requirements).
+The Town Board is doing away with a requirement that a variance is obtained to increase home foundation height and overall home height to comply with FEMA flood height guidelines (incorporated area residents should check with local village governments for requirements).

 Extended Building Department Hours

 The Hempstead Town Building Department has extended hours for its Plan Examiners to meet with residents rebuilding/repairing storm damaged homes.
 Currently, Plan Examiner hours are 8 AM to 4:45 PM, Monday through Friday.
 We encourage you to make an appointment with a Plan Examiner for storm-related damage permit applications by calling (516) 812-3073.

 Hours of Construction